bluesky-social/feed-generator/README.md

    You can either edit it or add another algorithm alongside it.
 The types are in place, and you will just need to return something that satisfies the `SkeletonFeedPost[]` type.

 We've taken care of setting this server up with a did:web.
 However, you're free to switch this out for did:plc if you like - you may want to if you expect this Feed Generator to be long-standing and possibly migrating domains.

+### Deploying your feed
+Your feed will need to be accessible at the value supplied to the `FEEDGEN_HOSTNAME` environment variable.

+The service must be set up to respond to HTTPS queries over port 443.

 ### Publishing your feed